Header

 Surimono at the intersection of art, materiality and the culture of writing

-The Chair of East Asian Art History offers the course Curating Surimono: from research to display (in English), in partnership with the Museum Rietberg and its forthcoming exhibition Japan de luxe – The Art of Surimono.
+The Department of East Asian Art History KHIST UZH offers the course Curating Surimono: from research to display (in English), in partnership with the Museum Rietberg and its forthcoming exhibition Japan de luxe – The Art of Surimono.
 The course is taught by the curator of the exhibition, Dr. Khanh Trinh.

 Partnership: Chair of East Asian Art History KHIST and Museum Rietberg Zürich